AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/customizing-site-templates-themes.md

 >[!TIP]
 >
->An end-to-end description of the process of creating a new site from a template and customizing its theme can be found in the [Quick Site Creation Journey.](/help/journey-sites/quick-site/overview.md)
+>An end-to-end description of the process of creating a site from a template and customizing its theme can be found in the [Quick Site Creation Journey.](/help/journey-sites/quick-site/overview.md)